 This page covers how to build Flink 1.4-SNAPSHOT from sources.

 In addition you need Maven 3 and a JDK (Java Development Kit).
-Flink requires at least Java 7 to build.
-We recommend using Java 8.
+Flink requires at least Java 8 to build.

 NOTE: Maven 3.3.x can build Flink, but will not properly shade away certain dependencies.
 Maven 3.0.3 creates the libraries properly.
-To build unit tests with Java 8, use Java 8u51 or above to prevent failures in unit tests that use the PowerMock runner.
+To build unit tests use Java 8u51 or above to prevent failures in unit tests that use the PowerMock runner.

 To clone from git, enter: